ossf/fuzz-introspector/README.md

 You can also use the `build_all_projects.sh` and `build_all_web_only.sh` scripts to control which examples you want to build as well as whether you want to only build the web data.

+## Output

+The output of the introspector is a HTML report that gives data about your fuzzer.
+This includes:

+- An overview of reachability by all fuzzers in the repository
+- A table with detailed information about each fuzzer in the repository, e.g. number of functions reached, complexity covered and more.
+- A table with overview of all functions in the project.
+With information such as
+  - Number of fuzzers that reaches this function
+  - Cyclomatic complexity of this function and all functions reachable by this function
+  - Number of functions reached by this function
+  - The amount of undiscovered complexity in this function.
+Undiscovered complexity is the complexity *not* covered by any fuzzers.
+- A call reachability tree for each fuzzer in the project.
+The reachability tree shows the potential control-flow of a given fuzzer
+- An overlay of the reachability tree with coverage collected from a fuzzer run.
+- A table giving summary information about which targets are optimal targets to analyse for a fuzzer of the functions that are not being reached by any fuzzer.
+- A list of suggestions for new fuzzers (this is super naive at the moment).